projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 their attributes, and the resources they have access to.

-A **launch script** is a shell script that is used to configure and create a User VM.
+A **launch script** is a shell script that is used to configure and create a post-launched User VM.
 Each User VM has its own launch script.

 To generate a scenario configuration file and launch scripts:

 #.
-On the development computer, install ACRN configurator dependencies:
+On the development computer, install ACRN Configurator dependencies:

    .. code-block:: bash

       cd ~/acrn-work/acrn-hypervisor/misc/config_tools/config_app
       sudo pip3 install -r requirements

 #.
-Launch the ACRN configurator:
+Launch the ACRN Configurator:

    .. code-block:: bash